Concrete Contractor Licensing Requirements by State

 Unlicensed contractor exposure: Operating without a required license exposes contractors to civil penalties, stop-work orders, and in some states, the inability to pursue payment collection through courts.
 California's Business and Professions Code §7028 makes unlicensed contracting a misdemeanor with penalties up to $5,000 per violation, per the CSLB enforcement page.

-The concrete directory purpose and scope page outlines how contractor listings in this directory are structured around these state-level regulatory realities.
+The concrete provider network purpose and scope page outlines how contractor providers in this network are structured around these state-level regulatory realities.

 Decision boundaries